Your cart is currently empty!

 If your child needs to gain weight, that's your priority, so it's OK to stick to the foods they are just about comfortable with.
 But if your child is only eating vegetables and quinoa, you will have no choice but to serve richer food right from the start.

-Once you’re reasonably confident you can feed your child for weight gain, consider introducing some ‘fear foods’.
-It’s up to you how soon you do this, but it has to be done eventually.
-You can’t have recovery from an eating disorder if you continue avoiding the foods you used to love, or the foods that are part of normal life.’
+Once you're reasonably confident you can feed your child for weight gain, consider introducing some 'fear foods'.
+It's up to you how soon you do this, but it has to be done eventually ('exposure' techniques are in chapter 9 of my book and in my Bitesize audio collection).
+You can't have recovery from an eating disorder if you continue avoiding the foods you used to love, or the foods that are part of normal life.'

 Can I let my child be vegetarian or vegan?